-An introduction to major issues in Sociology.
-Two main themes: culture, society and institutions; and, social inequality.
-Issues: social control, power, racism, sexism, work and leisure, class distinctions both factually and theoretically.
-These issues as they relate to the situation in Australia and in the developing countries.
+An introduction to major issues in sociology.
+Two main themes: culture, society and institutions; and social inequality.
+Topics: social control, power, sexism, work and leisure, class distinctions.
+These are treated both factually and theoretically and are considered as they relate to the situation in Australia and in the developing countries.